grover/homebridge-screen/README.md

 # homebridge-screen

-A homebridge plugin for motorized projection screens that are connected via RS232 or RS485.
+A homebridge plugin for motorized projection screens.

 ## Status